 When you create a relationship with someone who doesn’t need fixing, you improve your odds at finding the love you want.

 By putting yourself in the position to embrace relationships’ challenges, you can have fulfilling, intimate relationships and get the love you want.

-#5.
+Step 5.
 Get The Life You Want

 While Nice Guys tend to be intelligent, industrious, and competent individuals, the majority are not living up to their full abilities and potential.

 They haven’t created the kind of life they desire.
 Nice Guys spend so much of their time and energy seeking approval, hiding their flaws and shortcomings, playing it safe and avoiding conflicts, and in general doing the opposite of what works.